AckerlyXu/heima/articles/cache/cache-dotnet-how-to-use-in-role.md

 and **enabling ASP.NET page output caching using the cache**.
 For more information on using In-Role Cache, refer to the [Next Steps][] section.

+>[!NOTE]
->[AZURE.NOTE] For guidance on choosing the right Azure Cache offering for your application, see [Which Azure Cache offering is right for me?][].
+> For guidance on choosing the right Azure Cache offering for your application, see [Which Azure Cache offering is right for me?][].

 <a name="what-is"></a>
 ## What is In-Role Cache?